Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Background of Support Vector Machines

 and the space $\Hilbert$ is a RKHS with the reproducing kernel $K$.
 The representer theorem (\cite[Theorem~5.5]{SteinwartChristmann2008}) ensures that the optimal solution $s$ of the support vector machine~\eqref{eq:svm-hint-loss-RKHS} can be represented as

 for some suitable parameters $c_1,\ldots,c_N\in\RR$.

-In addition, we can solve the general support vector machines in a RKHS $\Hilbert$ of functions $f$ defined on a probability space $\Domain$ equipped with a probability measure $\mu$.
-Let $\Leb_0(\Domain)$ be the collection of all measurable functions defined on $\Domain$.
+In addition, we solve the general support vector machines in a RKHS $\Hilbert$ of functions $f$ defined on a probability space $\Domain$ equipped with a probability measure $\mu$.
 Given the hinge loss function $L$, our learning goal is to find a target function that approximately achieves the smallest possible risks

-where $\PP$ is a probability measure generating input and output data sites.
+where $\PP$ is a probability measure generating input and output data.
 The probability $\PP$ can be usually represented by a conditional probability $\PP(\cdot|\vx)$ on $\RR$, that is, $\PP(\vx,y)=\PP(y|\vx)\mu(\vx)$.
 It is often too difficult to solve the target function directly.
 We then turn to estimating the target function by a support vector machine solution $s$ of a regularized infinite-sample or empirical minimization over the certain RKHS $\Hilbert$, that is,

 or